RosettaCommons/documentation/Overview-of-ResidueTypeSet.md

 params that are passed through the command line.
 Finally, patches are applied to all residues added.

 ## What you need to know as a developer
-The class is being updated in 2015-2016, as described below..
-All prior code continues to be supported.
+The class is being updated in 2015-2016, as described below.
++ All prior Rosetta code with tests continues to be supported.
++ In new code, avoid use of functions like `aa_map_DO_NOT_USE`*.
+By asking for everything with an AA (or name3) of the query type, they require instantiation of an exponentially large number of residue_types.
++ Instead, if you need a residue type, you can almost certainly get it with a function like `get_representative_type_with_variant_aa` and `get_all_types_with_variants_aa`, where you supply the AA (e.g., aa_ala) and a list of variants that you want.
++ If you know the exact name of your ResidueType (e.g., "ALA:NtermProteinFull"), just use `name_map`.

 ## Recent updates – the ResidueTypeSet project.
 ### Problem with original implementation